nikolay-kapustin/libqrencode-swift/README.md

 ]
 ...
 ```
-Thi library works well in Mac OS and Linux – anywhere the Swift toolchain is available.
+The library works well in Mac OS and Linux – anywhere the Swift toolchain is available.

 ## Using